 In the Mel-Fry Essential “premium oil” the ingredients are listed as: “Cottonseed Oil, Canola Oil, TBHQ and Citric Acid added to protect flavor, Dimethylpolysiloxane, an anti-foaming agent.”

 In 1999, the World Health Organization determined that the average intake of TBHQ in the US was around 0.62 mg/kg of body weight, or about 90% of the acceptable daily intake.
-Today, we consume nearly twice as much vegetable oil (the primary source of TBHQ in our diets) as in 1999, putting our average consumption of TBHQ closer to 1.2 mg/kg of body weight.
+Today, we consume nearly twice as much vegetable oil (the primary source of TBHQ in our diets) as in 1999, likely putting our average consumption of TBHQ closer to 1.2 mg/kg of body weight.
 That results in 180% of the acceptable daily intake [17, 18].

 Just as the previous post in this series begged the question for this post’s topic (why are vegetable oils unhealthy?), this post begs another question: How did we get here?
 How did we get to a point where vegetable oil is the fastest growing sub-sector of global agriculture and the most consumed food in the world after rice and wheat?
 If most vegetable oils are so bad for us, why are we producing so much of them, and why aren’t they treated like cigarettes and alcohol, or more in the spotlight like sugar and red meat?
 The answers are part of a fascinating story that will be the subject of a future post in this series.
 Sign up for my email list and I’ll let you know when new posts are published.